AndrewJVella/Ordinal-Myriad-Scale/README.md

 | e14 | One Hundred Cubic Myriad  |

-If you would rather not say "myriad" so often, just drop the word altogether. for example "One Tetric Myriad" can be called "One Tetric"
+If you would rather not say "myriad" so often, just drop the word altogether. for example "One Tetric Myriad" can be called "One Tetric", or "One Tetricad".

 ### "Ordinal" Denotations: Counting Beyond Powers of the Myriad
 Now, once you reach the Myriadth Myriad, things start getting a bit repetitive.
 The square of the Myriadth Myriad is the "Second Myriadth Myriad", and from this the "Myriadth Myriadth Myriad" is derived, which is followed by more repeating ordinals.
 For a band-aid solution, we can use a little Ancient Greek and an adjective.
 Let's call the "Myriadth Myriad" the "Ordinal Myriad", from "ordinal".